| Discuss this article! |

 haha most likely.
 Yeah same here.
 Best Buy has always been good to me and they usually know a lot about their products.

-This message has been edited since posting.
-Last time this message was edited on 15 May 2008 3:56
+This message has been edited since its posting.
+Latest edit was made on 15 May 2008 @ 3:56

 I ordered a monitor on CC"s website.
 It was not available in the stores.
 I received a defective product (would not turn on).
 I thought I could return it to a local store.
 They told me to exchange it for one in the store.
 Obviously, none in the store.
 I said credit my charge card.
 They said ok but we need to charge a restocking fee of 15%.
 Pure idiots couldn't understand "it doesn't work".
 Went to customer service desk and they insisted on 15% restocking fee.
 Made sure customers heard me complain and finally store manager said "pay Him".
 Sent a letter (snail mail) to company ceo to make him aware of their standard response and was basically told "you got your money, we don't care about anything else" This could be why they are in financial trouble.